CryptoAce85/image-captioner-lora-V2-Windows-edition/README.md

-   In the app destination folder i recomend to open the "uploads" folder to see the images you upload and for every image prosessed the images will dissapear from the folder so you see how long process it left, test with a few images first to check your API key
+   In the app destination folder i recomend to open the "uploads" folder to see the images you upload and for every image prosessed the images will dissapear from the folder so you see how long process is left, test with a few images first to check your API key

  # Screenshots
 # 1.👇
 *  Enter your Gemini API key, (Optional) Enter a trigger word (e.g., "Luma rose"), Upload images and click "Generate Captions".
-Download captions.zip for LoRA training.

 ![App Screenshot3](screenshot3.png)

 # 2.👇
-*  Click "Generate Captions" and let it generate the .TXT files check the "uploads" folder to see the images you upload.
+*  Click "Generate Captions" and let it generate the .TXT files check the "uploads" folder to see the images you upload and for every image prosessed the images will dissapear from the folder so you see how long process is left, test with a few images first to check your API key is working well.

 ![App Screenshot2](screenshot2.png)

 # 3.👇
-*  Download captions.zip for LoRA training.
+*  Download captions.zip for LoRA training or just copy them unpacked from the "captions" folder.

 ![App Screenshot](screenshot.png)